hatzakislab/DeepFRET-GUI/README.md

 ## Images Window
 - To load a video file, use the shortcut `File > Open Files` or the hotkey `⌘O`.
-- To analyze and extract traces, use the options in the menu tab `Analyze`
+- To analyze and extract traces, use the options in the menu tab `Analyze`.

+A test movie can be downloaded at: https://drive.google.com/file/d/1yJ19EAQ2fB6vXWdGEJd3bVTBD1sy2Y3D/view?usp=sharing

 ## Traces Window
 - To load traces, use the shortcut `File > Open Files` or the hotkey `⌘O`.